Thomas Tillotson

 Dr. Thomas Tillotson (c.
-1751/1752 – May 5, 1832) was an American physician and politician.
+1751/1752 – May 5, 1832) was an American medical doctor and politician.

 Early life

 Tillotson was born in the Province of Maryland around 1751 or 1752.
 He was the great great nephew of the Archbishop of Canterbury John Tillotson.

 He received a thorough education, studied medicine, and practiced.

 Career

 In 1776, he was commissioned as a First lieutenant in the Maryland Militia, and served during the American Revolutionary War.
 He was appointed by Congress as a physician and surgeon general of the Northern Department of the Continental Army in 1780, and served until the close of the war.
 Afterward, he settled in Rhinebeck, New York and engaged in the practice of medicine.

 Political career

 A Federalist, he represented Dutchess County in the New York State Assembly in 1788.
 In 1790, State Senator Anthony Hoffman died, and Tillotson was elected to fill the vacancy.
 He was a member of the State Senate from 1791 to 1799, and served as a member of the Council of Appointment in 1791.
 He was the runner-up in the 1795 United States Senate election in New York, losing to incumbent Rufus King by a vote in the state legislature of 35–30.

 He was elected as a Democratic-Republican to the 7th United States Congress in 1800, but resigned on August 10, 1801, before Congress met, to become Secretary of State of New York.
 He remained in this office until March 15, 1806, and again from February 16, 1807, to February 1, 1808.